Associate Professor Michelle Fenech

 Central Queensland University - 2013 - present.

-National Sonographer of the year award (ASA), 2022.
+2022: ASA Sonographer of the year award.

-Fellow of the ASA (FASA), 2020.
+2020: Fellow of the ASA (FASA).

-Associate Fellow of the ASA (AFASA), 2018.
+2018: Associate Fellow of the ASA (AFASA).

 Highest academic achievement award, and Deans award for Academic excellence (Bachelor of Applied Science, Medical Imaging Technology (QUT) 1990-1992.

 Michelle has been involved in developing the articulated undergraduate and post graduate Medical Sonography (CG91), the Graduate Certificate of Clinical Ultrasound (CH86), and the Master of Medical Ultrasound (CV83 and CM53) courses.
-She has also transitioned the Master of Medical Ultrasound from traditional term based learning to hyperflexible learning on CQUs Be Different platform (Launched 2023).
+She has also transitioned the Master of Medical Ultrasound from traditional term-based learning to hyperflexible learning on CQUs Be Different platform (Launched 2023).

 Michelle was involved in the inception and continuation of the ASA education committee from 2001 - 2008.